 Your Target Contact List Member Has a Full Inbox

-As the HubSpot Blog’s Ginny Soskey points out, sometimes the answer to a bounced email is as simple as a full inbox.
-It might sound ridiculous initially, but you’d be surprised at how often this issue can rear its ugly head and cause problems with your message deliverability.
+Sometimes the answer to a bounced email is as simple as a full inbox.
+It might sound silly, but you’d be surprised at how often this issue occurs and causes problems with message deliverability.

-Regrettably, your options on this front are limited in much the same way as when you’re dealing with a dormant contact list member.
-You can either give this individual some time to clear out space in his or her inbox, or remove them from your list entirely and see if they rejoin at a later date.
+Regrettably, your options are limited in much the same way as when you’re dealing with a dormant contact list member.
+You can choose to give this individual some time to clear out space in his or her inbox.
+Or, remove them from your list entirely and see if they rejoin at a later date.

 Your Content Triggers a Spam Email Filter

-Even if you’re not doing anything underhanded or dastardly in the email inbox, getting bounced by a spam filter can happen from time to time.
-Usually, sales-oriented language and nonsensical wording – things you’d expect to see in a spam message – are the major culprits on this front.
+Even if you’re not doing anything underhanded in the email inbox, getting bounced by a spam filter can happen from time to time.
+Usually, sales-oriented language and nonsensical wording — common attributes of spam emails — are the major culprits on this front.

-However, if you’re not overtly spamming your contact list, shoring up your actual message content and minimizing the impact of this issue can be a little tricky.
-Different email service providers can pinpoint certain words and phrases as “spam-worthy,” so you’ll need to note the attributes of your bounced content and test new and different iterations within these various service provider segments of your inbox audience.
+However, if you’re not overtly spamming your contact list, analyzing your message content and minimizing the impact of this issue can be tricky.
+Different email service providers can pinpoint certain words and phrases as “spam-worthy”.
+With this in mind, be sure to note the attributes of your bounced content and test new iterations within these various service provider segments of your inbox audience.

 The Email Server in Question Is Down (and Other Technical Difficulties)

 The final inclusion on the list tackles this problem from a decidedly technical standpoint.
-From server downtime to issues with the contact list member’s preferred service provider, technical difficulties can hinder deliverability and bounce messages back to your email marketing platform.
+From server downtime to issues with service providers, technical difficulties can hinder deliverability and bounce back your emails.

 The best way to combat this kind of issue is by adopting a little bit of patience into your approach.
-If you suspect that a technical error is cutting you off from a portion of your audience, then give the framework behind this connection a few hours – or even days – to come back up.
-Doing so could mean the difference between experiencing avoidable bounces and returning to a stable pathway of communication with your valuable contact list membership.
+If you suspect a technical error is cutting you off from a portion of your audience, give the framework behind this connection a few hours — or even days — to come back up.
+Doing so could mean the difference between experiencing avoidable bounces and maintaining a stable pathway of communication with your contacts.

-With this new perspective guiding the way, it’s pretty easy to see that the reason behind a bounce come from a variety of sources and issues.
-Thankfully, with this new insight on your side, you can get to the bottom of these problematic events and keep your bounce rate low as you continue to leverage the power of the most effective channel for consumer outreach on the web.
+It’s easy to see that the reason behind an email bounce come from a variety of sources and issues.
+Thankfully, with this new insight, you can get to the bottom of these problematic events.
+Keep your bounce rate low as you continue to leverage the power of the most effective channel for consumer outreach.